iborusik/iborusik.github.io/_posts/2023-07-06-how-to-pass-lambda-in-c++.md

 >

 Sometimes we use "std::function" like _magic box_ and don't really care what's happening under hood.
-But things getting worse in complex apps that have intensive usage of it.
+But things are getting worse in complex apps that have intensive usage of it.
 To get proper decision where to use it or switch to regular function, or check other variants, we need to understand how it really works.

 >
 > ### 1.
 Lest refresh things.
 >

-We can pass object in **C++** in 2 ways:
+We can pass an object in **C++** in 2 ways:

 ```c++
 // 1. pass-by-value